julianschuler/keyboards/concavum/README.md

 ```
 where the file extension determines its type (e.g. `bottom-plate.amf` or `bottom-plate.dxf`).
 After printing/cutting, use a countersink drill bit to allow the screw heads to sit flush later.

-#### Generating the PCB
+### Generating the PCB
-To generate the matrix PCB, install [KiCad 6.0](https://kicad.org) and Python3.
+To generate the matrix PCB, install [KiCad 6.0](https://www.kicad.org/download/) and [Python 3](https://www.python.org/downloads/).
 Afterwards, switch to the `pcb` subfolder and install the Python dependencies by executing
 ```
 python3 -m pip3 install -r requirements.txt
 ```